Confidence Before Answering: A Paradigm Shift for Efficient LLM Uncertainty Estimation: Pseudocode of CoCA

 \section{Pseudocode of CoCA}

-Below we present the pseudocode of the CoCA algorithm.
+We present the pseudocode of the CoCA algorithm in Algorithm~\ref{alg:coca}.
 The algorithm separates the generation of confidence and answer into two distinct segments, and applies segment-specific rewards via a modified group-based reinforcement learning procedure.